rohanpm/pulpstatus/README.md

 - Use `make` to build frontend bundle
 - Use `make run` to run in gunicorn
 - Use `make dev` to run in flask development mode with JS and Python hot reload
-- Add `dev=1` to query string to get some additional controls in UI